AHHHZ975/SLAM-Duckietown/README.md

 - **Pose Estimation (Odometry)**: This uses encoder data to estimate the Duckiebot's motion.
 However, odometry alone is prone to cumulative errors or drift over time.
 - **Landmarks**: External references, such as April tags, provide additional observations to correct and refine odometry-based pose estimation.

-**Solution**: Incorporate April tags as static landmarks in the environment to mitigate drift in motion estimation.
+The solution is to incorporate April tags as static landmarks in the environment to mitigate drift in motion estimation.
 By fusing landmark data with odometry, the overall accuracy of SLAM improves significantly.

 <table>
   <tr>